Ctrl-Shift-Alvin/astro-artistic/README.md

 		- `/src/components/astro-components`: Astro components, which are rendered on the server.
 Prefer this over React hydration.
 		- `/src/components/components`: Smaller React components, usually used in larger blocks.
 		- `/src/components/partials`: Larger React blocks, that usually handle a specific job.
+		- `/src/components/elements`: Smaller React elements, that apply a specific style and/or additional functionality.
 	-	`/src/backend`: Backend logic for handling data, actions, and more.
 	-	`/src/shared`: Files accessible to both backend and frontend logic.
 	-	`/src/locales`: Translation files for internationalization (i18n).